helloSystem/docs/developer/ports.md

 * See [5.2.
 Naming](https://docs.freebsd.org/en_US.ISO8859-1/books/porters-handbook/makefile-naming.html) for naming and versioning conventions
 * The lines must be in a defined order.
 Run `portlint` to get information on this and re-order until it no longer complains
 * Run `make stage-qa` to find out dependencies
+* The `do-install` section is needed in this example because there is no `make install` in the original software's Makefile

 Create `pkg-descr` based on the description on the GitHub [README.md](https://github.com/davidgiven/fluxengine):